RSAT-doc/rsat-conda/how-to-package-RSAT-to-conda.md

 Upload :

 ```
-anaconda upload -u rsat XXXX (see output of the build)
+anaconda upload -u rsat XXXX ## replace XXXX by the info displayed in the output of the build
 ```

 # Installing RSAT with conda